9) Define the concept of aggregation. Give one examples of where this concept is useful.

 13) Explain the distinction between total and partial constraints.

-In a total design constraint, each higher-level entity must belong to a
+Answer: In a total design constraint, each higher-level entity must belong to a

 lower-level entity set.
 The same need not be true in a partial design constraint.